thingsiplay/unwrap/README.md

 It uses 7z to extract files from archives.
 By also utilizing GNU Parallel, multiple files can be processed at the same time.

-The purpose is to streamline option handling and usability of both programs into an unified command line interface, by only incorporating functionality which I need.
-7z option and argument handling is a bit confusing and does things in unique and unfamiliar ways.
-On the other side, we have Parallel, which is extremely complex and has ton of functionality; also confusing.
+Purpose is to streamline option handling and usability of both programs into an unified interface.
+Sensible defaults and only functionality I care about are incorporated.
+7z option and argument handling is confusing, doing things in unconventional ways.
+On the other side, we have Parallel, which is complicated and has ton of features; also confusing.
 So I picked up my favorite options and bundled them into a manageable script.

-Name of the script is inspired by `unwrap()` functionality from Rust programming language.
-It's purpose is to provide the content of certain type of variables by looking inside of it and taking it out.
+Name of the script is inspired by `unwrap()` operation from Rust programming language.
+It's purpose is to provide the content of certain type of variables, by looking inside of it and taking it out.

 ## Installation